Gradlon

 Gradlon the Great (Gradlon Meur) was a semi-legendary 5th century "king" of Cornouaille who became the hero of many Breton folk stories.
 The most famous of these legends is the story of the sunken city of Ys.
-He is supposed to have been the son of Conan Meriadoc.
+He is supposed to have been the son of Conan Meriadoc, but Conan lived much earlier in the late 4th Century.

 Legend of Ys

 King Gradlon (Gralon in Breton) ruled in Ys, a city built on land reclaimed from the sea, sometimes described as rich in commerce and the arts.
 He lived in a wealth palace of marble, cedar and gold.
 In some versions, Gradlon built the city upon the request of his daughter Dahut, who loved the sea.
 To protect Ys from inundation, a dike was built with a gate that was opened for ships during low tide.
 The one key that opened the gate was held by the king.

 Some versions, especially early ones, blame Gradlon's sins for the destruction of the city.
 However, most tellings present Gradlon as a pious man, and his daughter Dahut as a sorceress or a wayward woman who steals the keys from Gradlon and opens the gates of the dikes, causing a flood which destroys the whole city.
 A Saint (either St. Gwénnolé or St. Corentin) wakes the sleeping Gradlon and urges him to flee.
 The king mounts his horse and takes his daughter with him, but the rising water is about to overtake them.
 Dahut either falls from the horse, or Gradlon obeys a command from St. Gwénnolé and throws Dahut off.
 As soon as Dahut falls into the sea, Gradlon safely escapes.
 He takes refuge in Quimper and reestablishes his rule there.